ElseeDiem/elseediem.github.io/guide/mains/steak.md

 ## Steak Sauces

 These designs work for Wine Jus as well, just don’t put the wine in the mixer.
-It should stirred, not shaken, James Bond.
+It should be stirred, not shaken, James Bond.

 ![steak_sauce_mushroom.png](</assets/images/guide/mains/steak/steak_sauce_mushroom.png>)